takubokudori/Feeder/README.md

 A Google Apps Script (GAS) to send translated RSS feeds to Slack.

+If you want to get arXiv feeds, please use [ArXiv-feeder](https://github.com/takubokudori/ArXiv-feeder).

 # Usage

 0. Install and setup [clasp](https://github.com/google/clasp) and npm and Slack webhook.